 Step 1 - Select file to publish

-Here I select the file I want to sync to my Socrata dataset.
+Here you select the file you want to sync to your Data & Insights dataset.
 This file will need to be in CSV or TSV format.

 Step 2 - Enter Dataset ID to update

 To find your dataset’s ID or "4 by 4", take a look at the URL of your dataset, and you’ll see an 8 character code separated by a dash (for example: 'a1b2-c3d4').
 You can just copy and paste this into the DataSync field.